cAMPUS MINISTRY'S WELCOME

 Another key component of Campus Ministry’s objectives is to conduct four weekend retreats during the school year.
 Led by student leaders and guided by Campus Ministry and members of the Theology Department, these retreats are literally life-changing.
 The spiritual growth, student bonding, and leadership development that takes place are indeed remarkable.
 Years after the retreats, alumni will visit and tell us how these retreats helped to shape them into the people that they are today.
 That’s an awesome testimony.

-At Immaculata we are fortunate to start and end each day with a prayer.
+At Immaculata, we are fortunate to start and end each day with a prayer.
 Each afternoon the Angelus is said.
 We are blessed to have an in-school chapel on our campus.
-There each morning, facilitated by Campus Ministry, paraliturgical services are held.
+There each morning, led by our school chaplain, Mass is celebrated.
 Other examples include Ash Wednesday services and Eucharistic Adoration during Advent and Lenten seasons.
 The Rosary is prayed each Thursday in October and May, Mary’s months.
 Small faith communities for adults and students are also conducted.
 And of course, the chapel is available for private prayerful reflection and Theology Class prayer services.

 We are so proud of our students and their service work and spiritual development; each year we expand our scope a little more to make our program, which has received two national awards, the best it can be.
 Come by and visit our office or call us at the school number, extension 123.

 Immaculata emphasizes the importance of the Catholic faith to its students.
-In addition to mandatory day long class retreats, Campus Ministry offers several weekend experiences which are strictly voluntary, but frequently have a waiting list.
-These retreats allow students to grow as individuals and also as a family.
+In addition to mandatory day-long class retreats, Campus Ministry offers several weekend experiences which are strictly voluntary, but frequently have a waiting list.
+These retreats allow students to grow as individuals and also as a community.
 During a weekend, students can build new relationships, strengthen existing ones, or repair old ones whether with God or with one another.
 Learn more at: Retreats.